mah0001/metadata-editor-docs-v2/documenting_geographic.md

 To make geographic information discoverable and to facilitate their dissemination and use, the ISO Technical Committee on Geographic Information/Geomatics (ISO/TC211) created a set of metadata standards to describe geographic **datasets** (ISO 19115), geographic **data structures** (ISO 19115-2 / ISO 19110), and geographic **data services** (ISO 19119).
 These standards have been "unified" into a common XML specification (ISO 19139).
 This set of standards, known as the ISO 19100 series, served as the cornerstone of multiple initiatives to improve the documentation and management of geographic information such as the [Open Geospatial Consortium (OGC)](https://www.ogc.org/), the [US Federal Geographic Data Committee (FDGC)](https://www.fgdc.gov/), the [European INSPIRE directive](https://inspire.ec.europa.eu), or more recently the [Research Data Alliance (RDA)](https://rd-alliance.org/), among others.

 The ISO 19100 standards have been designed to cover the large scope of geographic information.
 The level of detail they provide goes beyond the needs of most data curators.
-What we present in this Guide is a subset of the standards, which focuses on what we consider as the core requirements to describe and catalog geographic datasets and services.
-References and links to resources where more detailed information can be found are provided in appendix.
+What we use in the Metadata Editor is a subset of the standards, which focuses on what we consider as the most relevant metadata elements to describe and catalog geographic datasets and services.

-## Geographic information metadata standards

-Geographic information metadata standards cover three types of resources: i) datasets, ii) data structure definitions, and iii) data services.
+Geographic information metadata standards cover three types of resources: (i) datasets (which can be of vector or raster type), (ii) data structure definitions, and (iii) data services.
 Each one of these three components is the object of a specific standard.
 To support their implementation, a common XML specification (ISO 19139) covering the three standards has been developed.
-The geographic metadata standard is however, by far, the most complex and "specialized" of all schemas described in this Guide.
+The geographic metadata standard is however a very complex standard.
 Its use requires expertise not only in data documentation, but also in the use of geospatial data.
 We provide in this chapter some information that readers who are not familiar with geographic data may find useful to better understand the purpose and use of the geographic metadata standards.

-### Documenting geographic datasets - The ISO 19115 standard
+## Documenting geographic datasets - The ISO 19115 standard

 **Geographic datasets** "identify and depict geographic locations, boundaries and characteristics of features on the surface of the earth.
 They include geographic coordinates (e.g., latitude and longitude) and data associated to geographic locations (...)".
 (Source: https://www.fws.gov/gis/)